Free interactive D&D 5e SRD stat block

 How to run Allosaurus

-This is an Int 2 beast with no language and no tactical sense.
-It picks the closest thing that smells like meat and commits.
-If the party splits and someone breaks line of sight, the dinosaur stays on whoever is in front of it rather than chasing the runner.
-Use that.
-A clever party can buy a downed friend's life by having one PC sprint perpendicular to the chase line and yell.
-Reward the play.
+This is an Int 2 beast with no sense of strategy.
+It picks the closest meal and commits to it.
+If the party splits and someone breaks line of sight, the dinosaur stays on whoever is in front of it.
+Use that fact.
+A clever party can buy a downed friend's life by having one PC sprint perpendicular to the chase and yell.
+The dinosaur won't chase the noise over what it can see and smell.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.